Ericwen2001/RadarOcc/README.md

 # [NeruIPS 2024]  RadarOcc: Robust 3D Occupancy Prediction with 4D Imaging Radar
-official implementation of RadarOcc: Robust 3D Occupancy Prediction with 4D Imaging Radar We will clean our code and provide instructions for code in 4 weeks
+official implementation of RadarOcc: Robust 3D Occupancy Prediction with 4D Imaging Radar We will clean our code and provide instructions in 4 weeks
 </div>

 # Abstract